daviemakz/risen-js/README.md

 - Allow service connections outside of localhost: server:port. (clarify this, rename variables, already there) [DONE]

 - Optimise and reuse connections between micro services and service core.
+[DONE]

 - Optimise and reuse connections between express server(s) and service core.
+[DONE]

 - Implement CLI version of launching script.
+[FUTURE RELEASE]

+- Add test for a transpiled service to test babelConfig

 - Create GitHub docs website to formalise documentation and a way to update them in the pipeline.